Local Habitat Partnership

 • Logo recognition online and at community stewardship events*

-• Public acknowledgment as a conservation partner
+• Public acknowledgment as a partner

 • Acknowledgement in HAT’s Annual Report